stophecom/sharrr-svelte/README.md

 ## Self hosting

 > **Note**
-> The project currently runs un Vercel, uses AWS S3 for storage and Planetscale as the DB solution.
+> The project currently runs un Vercel, uses S3 for storage and Planetscale as the DB solution.
 Self-hosting requires you to replace those 3rd party solutions.

 ### Current setup